The Best Towns and Villages to Visit in Lanzarote

 Uga

-Next to Yaiza and very close to Timanfaya Park, here’s the little village of Uga.
-Even though it’s near the very touristic national park, Uga remains very quiet.
-I’d even say it’s the most peaceful village after Haría.
-This village keeps the island’s typical charm, always with the famous white houses.
-By the way, the color of the houses in Lanzarote is not only a matter of climate—to keep interiors cool—but it was also César Manrique who convinced local authorities to preserve harmonious architecture: white houses with colorful shutters (green, blue, brown, or red).
+Next to Yaiza and very close to Timanfaya National Park lies the small village of Uga.
+Despite its proximity to the heavily visited park, Uga remains remarkably quiet.
+I would even call it the most peaceful village after Haría.
+It has retained Lanzarote’s traditional charm, including the island’s familiar white houses.
+Their color is not only practical, helping keep interiors cool; César Manrique also encouraged the local authorities to preserve a harmonious architectural style, with white walls and colorful shutters in green, blue, brown, or red.

-The village is very small but authentic, with its San Isidro Labrador church and pretty views of the mountains.
-Uga is best known as the starting point for dromedary-back safaris to the Timanfaya mountains.
-Everyone has their own opinion on the matter, but for Uga, it’s a strong symbol (there are even dromedary sculptures in the middle of the roundabout at the village entrance).
-For the record, after the 18th-century eruptions, dromedaries were essential to the daily lives of residents in the area: they helped with farm work and served as a means of transport in desert areas.
+The village is very small but authentic, with the Church of San Isidro Labrador and lovely views of the mountains.
+Uga is best known as a departure point for dromedary rides toward the Timanfaya area.
+Everyone will have their own view of the activity, but the animal remains a strong local symbol—there are even dromedary sculptures on the roundabout at the village entrance.
+After the 18th-century eruptions, dromedaries played an essential role in local daily life, helping with farm work and transporting people and goods across the island’s arid terrain.

-Nearby, you have the famous La Geria valley.
-It’s a valley with vineyards cultivated in volcanic ash.
-I therefore recommend taking a stroll in Uga, then heading to a bodega for a tasting of local wine.
+Nearby lies the famous La Geria valley, where vineyards are cultivated in volcanic ash.
+I recommend taking a stroll through Uga before heading to a bodega for a tasting of local wine.

-In summary, to me, the real charm of Uga lies in its authenticity and very local feel.
-Plus, I really liked the setting of this little village, located near Timanfaya and La Geria, between lava fields and volcanic hills.
+For me, Uga’s real appeal lies in its authenticity and distinctly local atmosphere.
+I also loved the village’s setting near Timanfaya and La Geria, surrounded by lava fields and volcanic hills.

-That’s it, our guide to the best towns and villages in Lanzarote is coming to an end.
-What I take away is that, for a small island, there are plenty of towns and villages to visit.
-Each has its own identity, setting, and vibe.
-Even if I had my preferences, it was interesting to discover them all!
+That brings our guide to the best towns and villages in Lanzarote to an end.
+My main takeaway is that, despite the island’s small size, there are plenty of towns and villages to explore.
+Each has its own identity, setting, and atmosphere.
+I certainly had my favorites, but discovering all of them was part of the experience.

-To stay on theme, I invite you to read our guide to the best towns and villages of Tenerife.
-On that island too, I made some great discoveries!
+To continue on the same theme, take a look at our guide to the best towns and villages in Tenerife.
+I made some wonderful discoveries on that island too.

 See you soon for more articles about Lanzarote!